marlieer/wefunder-pitch-deck/README.md

 8. Make the application key: `sail artisan key:generate`

 ## Figma Design
-The design for this project can be found [here](https://www.figma.com/file/n6FC7HqLQoqOs1tzlQmc63/Pitch-Deck?node-id=0%3A1) and the interactive design prototyp can be found [here](https://www.figma.com/proto/n6FC7HqLQoqOs1tzlQmc63/Pitch-Deck?node-id=2%3A2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A2).
+The design for this project can be found [here](https://www.figma.com/file/n6FC7HqLQoqOs1tzlQmc63/Pitch-Deck?node-id=0%3A1) and the interactive design prototype can be found [here](https://www.figma.com/proto/n6FC7HqLQoqOs1tzlQmc63/Pitch-Deck?node-id=2%3A2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A2).
 Not all of the design was implemented since the scope of the project was simply to implement a file uploader to display pitch decks.

 ## License